SteveBeeblebrox/deno/ext/cache/README.md

 # deno_cache

-This crate implements the Cache API for Deno.
+This crate implements the Cache API for system.

 The following APIs are implemented: